RainVaporeon/Fish/src/main/java/io/github/rainvaporeon/chess/fish/internal/jnative/magic-bits/README.md

 # magic-bits

+*This library is taken from [https://github.com/goutham/magic-bits](https://github.com/goutham/magic-bits), please check it out for the original.*

 A C++ header-only library to aid in developing super fast move-generation and evaluation routines in chess programs.

 ## Background